How to Plant and Grow Fruiting Pear Trees

 You can also wait until late winter or early spring to plant fruiting pear trees.
 At that time of year, bare root trees can go in the ground as soon as the soil can be worked.

-But you want to wait to plant potted trees until after your average last frost in the spring.
+Potted trees should be planted after your average last frost in the spring.

 It’s a good idea to conduct a soil test to check if it needs any amendments.
 Pears aren’t super picky, but they do grow best in pH between 5.9 and 7.0.

-Whether you choose to plant in the fall or spring, you must allow 20 to 25 feet between saplings.
-They also must be that same distance from other trees or large areas of hardscaping.
+Allow 20 to 25 feet between saplings.
+They should also be that same distance from other trees or large areas of hardscaping.

-You can get away with just eight to 10 feet between dwarf-variety saplings, but ideally you should plant them 12 to 15 feet apart.
+You can get away with just eight to 10 feet between dwarf-varieties, but ideally you should plant them 12 to 15 feet apart.

 Once you’ve picked a suitable spot, follow these steps: